 - Chemistry in Context interactive library

-If you were in the middle of a group project or just starting one before transitioning to online learning, document your goals and each person’s tasks.
+As campuses continue to alter decisions about in-person classes, you will need to make adjustments.
+If you are in the middle of a group project or just starting one before having to transition to online learning, document your goals and each person’s tasks.
 You can share and edit documents using platforms like DropBox or Google Docs.
 Just make sure that you communicate clearly and often, using video chat, group texts or calls, or e-mail to keep up-to-date on progress.
 “There’s a variety of video conferencing tools available to students for free—Zoom, Google Hangouts, Apple FaceTime,” says Kirk.
 These are also helpful tools to use for study groups.

 One of the big challenges with group projects at any time is making sure everyone contributes equally.
 Talk through roles and responsibilities, create clear expectations, and establish deadlines for milestones.
 Have regular check-in meetings to ensure accountability and help everyone complete the project.
 Just remember to communicate, assign tasks that play to strengths of members, and proofread your work.

 The benefit of face-to-face classes is that you can rely on them to assess where you should be in the curriculum and remember what exams and deadlines are coming.
 With new circumstances, you may need to set up your own reminders.

 Logging in to classes every day will allow you to confirm important deadlines for assignments, quizzes, and exams as some dates and deadlines could change.
 And check your university email so you don’t miss any information about your classes.
 You can forward your university email to an email address you check regularly if you don’t want to check multiple emails daily.

 Once you know what’s going on, get organized and make a plan for completing work.
 If you prefer structure, develop a written schedule of when you need to be available online for a virtual class and when you will work on projects and assignments.